-Be sure to register for myVRS, which gives you secure online access to your benefit information and retirement planning.
+• Be sure to register for myVRS and Account Access, which give you secure online access to your benefit information and retirement planning tools.

-See: Chapter 2 - Your Retirement Plan Chapter 3 - Commonwealth of Virginia 457 Deferred Compensation Plan Chapter 10 - Getting Ready to Retire
+See: Chapter 2 - The Defined Benefit Component of Your Plan Chapter 3 - The Defined Contribution Component of Your Plan Chapter 4 - Commonwealth of Virginia 457 Deferred Compensation Plan Chapter 11 - Getting Ready to Retire

-Organizing your affairs for the future?
+Organizing Your Affairs for the Future?

 You have an opportunity to name a trusted person to act on your behalf in the event you need assistance with your retirement accounts.
 To name an agent for VRS matters, submit a VRS Durable Power of Attorney (VRS-901).
-The form is available at varetire.org/forms.
+The form is available at varetire.org/hybrid; see Forms.
 VRS also offers a Get Organized guide, which helps you create a secure inventory of personal assets, expenses and records to review with those you trust.
-Find it online at varetire.org/publications.
+Find it on the hybrid plan member website under Publications.

-If you die while you are an active member, your beneficiary may be eligible for a death-in-service benefit, funds from your tax-deferred savings plan, if applicable, or any life insurance benefits you may have.
+If you die while you are an active member, your beneficiary may be eligible for a death-in-service benefit, funds from your defined contribution accounts, funds from another tax-deferred savings plan, if applicable, or any life insurance benefits you may have.
 At retirement, you can elect the Survivor Option if you wish to continue a monthly benefit to a survivor upon your death.
 If you have VRS basic group life insurance, your coverage includes an accelerated death benefit option if you are diagnosed with a terminal condition and have fewer than 12 months to live.
 In the event of your death, Losing a Loved One: Guide for Families will help your beneficiary or survivor know what to do regarding benefit claims.
-The publication is available at varetire.org/publications.
+The publication is available at varetire.org/hybrid; see Publications.

-'''

-See: Chapter 5 - Group Life and Long-Term Care Insurance Programs

-Chapter 8 - Death-in-Service Benefits

-Chapter 12 - Insurance in Retirement
+See: Chapter 6 - Group Life and Long-Term Care Insurance Programs Chapter 9 - Death-in-Service Benefits Chapter 13 - Insurance in Retirement

-'''